techgrounds/techgrounds-anj-dtmr/06-linux/README.md

 Coincidentally this week, I was reading the book, The Untold Women Who Made The Internet.
 In that book I got to meet, [Stacy Horn](https://en.wikipedia.org/wiki/Stacy_Horn), the woman behind East Coast Hang-Out.
 [Echo](https://www.echonyc.com/about/).
 An online community that was started in New York City in 1990.
 Echo was, what we would call today a social network.
 It is accessed via telnet, this requires opening Terminal, a command-line application that serves as a kind of text-based window into the operating system, and summoning Echo with a typed command: `$ ssh claire@echonyc.com`

-Sharing this because it helped me understand the use history of Telnet and how this processes actually is contributed by women.
+Sharing this because it helped me understand the use history of Telnet and how this processes actually were part of the contributions of women in tech.

 Learned how to use these different commands: